 Transportation.
 We concur with other Tripadvisor reviewers that the private boat option from Sekupang to Telunas is the way to get to/from, even considering the cost of SGD270+ each way.
 You get to decide when you want the boat, and the Telunas staff will accommodate.
 If you want to save cash, Telunas can advise you on other visitors’ movements the same day and you’ll save some money by sharing the private boat rides.

 As for the problems.
 Tripadvisor rates this place as one of the world’s best all-inclusive family resort.
 I’m not quite so sure if it’s of that sterling rank, and Ling is even less accommodating; she felt that the Resort is somewhat over-rated.
-The Resort saw a very large group (~50) of young adults from a Polytechnic in Singapore during Day 2 to 5 of our stay.
-Apparently, this particular Polytechnic makes annual Community/Teambonding stays to Telunas.
+The Resort saw a very large group (~50) of young adults from an institution in Singapore during Day 2 to 5 of our stay.
+Apparently, this particular institution makes annual Community/Teambonding stays to Telunas.
 While you can expect a certain level of profanity and rowdiness coming from young adults, the group was still on the overall well-behaved.
 However, their presence also meant that during the four days they were there, the place felt real crowded.
 There was competition for lazing-around facilities – e.g. the sitting areas in the canteen, dining space, beach chairs etc.

 To be fair, in my reservation inquiries with the Resort, they did make aware that there would be a group of students during our period of stay, and they tried their best wherever possible to separate that group via students’ itinerary from the rest of the guests.
 Matt also chuckled to say that American high-school kids are far worse, because there would be nothing left standing by the time they’re through!
 But if you’re coming to Telunas intending to get away from crowds and you care only for family/couples guests, you’ll want to be inquire whether there are similar such groups during your period of stay and decide accordingly.

 The more serious challenge though was whether the Resort is really optimized for large group stays, or family stays.
 I think it’s the former, because some of the most fun things – e.g. the Jungle Waterfall Hike, beach pizzas, low-rope – seems to be geared towards large groups.
 I certainly think there could be more Resort-organized activities for small families, outside which you really then need to make up your own itinerary.
-The staff certainly love young people and had fun activities planned out for the Polytechnic group.
-But there seemed to be less certainty in the air concerning what the other family guests like us could do.
+The staff love young people and had fun activities planned out for the student group.
+But there seemed to be less confidence in the air concerning what the other family guests like us could do.
 We were contend to just laze around when we had nothing planned for the day.
 Thanks to Ling, we spent half of our stay exploring the beaches!
 But unless you’re trained like her to spot bubbler crabs, hermit crabs, tube worms, kingfishers, toucans, shrimps and whatever else lives on these beaches, it’s hard to experience the natural biodiversity of these beaches, or to just enjoy walking on the beaches as we did.